wigginst/www-1/docs/source/storm.rst

 http://localhost:8080/index.html

-To kill the topology use the command
+To kill the topology, use the following command:

 .. code-block:: bash